 The Peconic River cleanup began in April 2004 and concluded in May 2005.
 Flows from the upstream portion of the river were diverted downstream past the east boundary of the Laboratory.
 This was done to facilitate the cleanup.
 Short sections of the river were isolated using temporary dams and pumps to decrease the amount of water present in any given area being excavated.
 Besides capturing banded sunfish, staff and volunteers captured other fish, frogs, turtles, and snakes moving them either upstream or downstream out of the way of the project.
-Upon conclusion of cleanup operations, the river was re-contoured and native vegetation taken from the river ahead of the clean-up was restored to the river.
+Upon conclusion of cleanup operations, the river was recontoured and native vegetation taken from the river ahead of the clean-up was restored to the river.
 An evaluation of the revegetation efforts indicated that the restoration was, in most areas, better than 85% effective.
 Monitoring of the cleanup success resulted in three additional areas being cleaned up in the 2010-2011 timeframe with subsequent restoration and monitoring taking place since then.
-Monitoring results since 2011 have identified an additional area (roughly 2,000 sq. ft.) that requires remediation.
+Monitoring results since 2011 identified an additional area requiring remediation.
+In 2017, another 2,600 square feet of the river were excavated resulting in the removal of 108 cubic yards of contaminated sediment.
+This restored area was monitored for two full growing seasons to demonstrate reestablishment of wetland plant communities by the fall of 2019.
+To satisfy the federal requirements, monitoring for invasive species will continue through 2022.